 It should be noted that one inherent constraint of PDNS is that it is bypassed by any traffic using IP addresses directly without doing DNS lookups.
 For this reason, customers should not rely on it alone to detect and prevent malicious traffic.
-Some PDNS services may provide additional non-DNS related capabilities or integration with other security capabilities.
-Some network device equipment, such as firewalls, may have DNS protection capabilities as well.
-These devices and their functions or integrations with other capabilities are not covered in this guidance.
+Some PDNS services may provide additional non-DNS related capabilities or integration with other security capabilities as well.

-1 T1583, TA0010, and similar notations identify MITRE® ATT&CK® techniques and tactics.
+1 T1583, TA0010, and similar notations identify MITRE ATT&CK® techniques and tactics.
+MITRE ATT&CK is a registered trademark of The MITRE Corporation.